 Why Is This Important To Understand?

-If you aren’t personally motivated to make a change to your business, you won’t make it a priority.
-You won’t put the time and energy into completing it.
-Understanding your personal motivations provides the drive and the passion to complete your efforts.
-It’s as simple as that.
+If you aren't personally motivated to make a change to your business, you won't make it a priority.
+You won't put the time and energy into completing it.
+Understanding your motivations provides the drive and the passion for completing your efforts.
+It's as simple as that.

 Understanding and accepting your motivations is also a component of the Small Actions Framework (my unique approach to Small Business Social Responsibility).

 Do the reasons above cover your interest in Social Responsibility?
-Leave a comment below, on Instagram, or in my Facebook group, and let me know if you are driven by internal motivations and/or external expectations.
-Is there another reason that I haven’t included?
+Email me back if you have another reason I haven't included.

 About This Content

-This article is part 3 of an 8-part series that introduce foundational concepts about Small Business Social Responsibility, Small Actions Greater Good, and the Small Actions Framework.
+This article is part 3 of a 7-part series that introduces foundational concepts about Small Business Social Responsibility, Small Actions Greater Good, and the Small Actions Framework.
 Links to these articles are provided below.

 - What is Small Business Social Responsibility?